jamesheald/COIN/README.md

 # COIN

-The COIN (COntextual INference) model is a principled Bayesian model of learning in which separate memories are acquired for different contexts.
-It has been used in the motor domain to model learning in force-field and visuomotor adaptation paradigms [[1](#reference)].
+The COIN (COntextual INference) model is a principled Bayesian model of motor learning in which separate memories are acquired for different contexts.
+It can be used to model learning in force-field and visuomotor adaptation paradigms [[1](#reference)].
+This model may be relevant to all forms of learning in which experience can be usefully broken down into discrete contexts&mdash;in the motor system and beyond.

-The COIN model was developed in MATLAB and has been tested on Matlab R2020a.
+The COIN model was developed for MATLAB and has been tested on Matlab R2020a.

 ### Reference